Blahah/blahah.github.io/_posts/2013-10-19-installing-transrate.md

 Three programs, USEARCH, Bowtie 2 and eXpress, are required by transrate.

+### A note about the PATH

-In order to install them, you need to put the executable program files in a directory on your computer, and then tell the computer where to find them.
+In order to install these programs, you need to put the executable program files in a directory on your computer, and then tell the computer where to find them.
 You do this by adding the location of the files to your PATH.

 PATH is an [environment variable]() that simply lists the places you have progams installed.
 When you run the Terminal, it loads the PATH and then any time you run a command, it searches all the directories listed in the PATH for the program whose name you have typed.

+You can check the current path by running:

+{% highlight bash %}
+echo $PATH
+{% endhighlight %}

+To add to the path, you just replace the current setting with a new one:

+{% highlight bash %}
+# add a new path to the existing one
+export PATH=$PATH:/a/new/path
+{% endhighlight %}

+There's more useful information about the PATH [here](http://linuxtutorial.info/modules.php?name=MContent&pageid=329) and [here](http://www.cyberciti.biz/faq/unix-linux-adding-path/).

 ### Creating an installation directory

 It's useful to have one place where you install new programs.
-That way, you only have to add one directory to the PATH, and you always know where to put new things.
+That way, you only have to add a directory to the PATH once, and you always know where to put new things.

 Let's create an `~/apps` directory where we can download program files, and an `~/apps.bin` directory where we'll put links to the executables.